Yvannaesseba/stroke-risk-analytics/README.md

 ## The Problem

 Stroke is one of the leading causes of death and disability in the UK.
-Early identification of at-risk patients — particularly those with compounding risk factors like hypertension, heart disease, and lifestyle behaviours — can meaningfully support clinical intervention.
+Early identification of at-risk patients, particularly those with compounding risk factors like hypertension, heart disease, and lifestyle behaviours, can meaningfully support clinical intervention.
 This project explores what patterns emerge when those risk factors are analysed together across a large patient dataset.

 ---